Joining Forces: Design in Parallel with SOLIDWORKS Electrical and PCB

 The acceleration of innovation is on the rise, and the Internet of Things continues to stimulate our minds.
 Wikipedia explains that the Internet of Things is “the network of physical devices, vehicles, home appliances, and other items embedded with electronics, software, sensors, actuators, and connectivity which enables these objects to connect and exchange data”.
 With “Things” so loosely defined, the term can refer to a wide range of devices such as cameras, sensors, chip readers, and other pieces of equipment that contain printed circuit boards and involve electrical design, engineering, and manufacturing.

 In conclusion, demand for technology is higher than ever and rapidly rising, so now is the most important time to work efficiently and effectively between your teams and embrace the technology that will allow you to succeed.
-You can learn more about Mechatronic design, symbol creation and footprint generation involving electrical and mechanical collaboration by watching this recorded webcast.

 About the Author